jheavejimenez/Custom-GitHub-PowerShell-Alias/README.md

 ```bash
 code . $PROFILE.AllUsersAllHosts
 ```
-Put this in your file
+Put this on your file

 ```
 function Get-GitStatus { & git status -sb $args }